vdhamer/Photo-Club-Hub/.github/README.md

 <ul><details><summary>Details (click to expand)</summary></p>

-Here is a schematic representation of the `Portfolios` screen that lets you first find a photo club before you get to club's members and their images:
+Here is a schematic representation of the `Portfolios` screen.
+This view puts the photo club first, and then zoom into club members and their work:

 * photo clubA (hosted on siteA)
   * portfolio1 of photographer1